 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time touring the new suburban shopping complex wanting to buy either decorative picture frames or storage boxes for your income tax returns.
-Be on the lookout for broken fingernail clippers.
+Today, you are likely to spend a great deal of time browsing about a thrift store hoping to buy either clothing for your kitty cats or a set of luggage without wheels.
+Be on the lookout for small children selling products door-to-door.

 Your Complete Scope